rishi420/Bonsai/README.md

 [![License](https://img.shields.io/cocoapods/l/BonsaiController.svg?style=flat)](https://cocoapods.org/pods/BonsaiController)
 [![Platform](https://img.shields.io/cocoapods/p/BonsaiController.svg?style=flat)](https://cocoapods.org/pods/BonsaiController)

-**🌲 Bonsai** makes custom frame size with cool transition animation to any view controller.
+**🌲 Bonsai** makes any view controller to present in a user defined frame with custom transition animation.

+**Bonsai** does not change the source code of the view controller.
+So it can be used on view controllers on which source code is not open.
+For eample, UIImagePickerController, AVPlayerViewController, MFMailComposeViewController, MFMessageComposeViewController etc.

+## Features

+1. Makes view controller appear as
+    - Popup alert
+    - Notification alert
+    - Side menu
+2. Transition animation
+    - Slide In from left, right, top and bottom
+    - Bubble pop from an initial frame or a view
+3. Supports both Storyboard and Code
+4. Blur effect on background view
+5. Supports both landscape and portrait

-## Usage
+## How to use

 ```Swift
 import BonsaiController
 ```

-Add `BonsaiControllerDelegate` extension to your view controller
+Add (copy paste) `BonsaiControllerDelegate` extension to your view controller

 ```Swift
 extension YourViewController: BonsaiControllerDelegate {